MIDDLESEX MERIT TABLE CUP

 MMT CUP/BOWL/VASE KO COMPETITIONS REGULATIONS

-1.1 The MMT Cup/Bowl/Vase Knock-out Competition for those Teams competing in the First & Second Division of the MMT Competition shall be known as the MMT Cup.
+1.1 The MMT Cup/Bowl/Vase Knock-out Competition for those Teams competing in the Premier & First Division of the MMT Competition shall be known as the MMT Cup.

-1.2 The MMT Knock-out Competition for those Teams competing in the Third & Fourth Division of the MMT Competition shall be known as the MMT Bowl.
+1.2 The MMT Knock-out Competition for those Teams competing in the Second & Third Division of the MMT Competition shall be known as the MMT Bowl.

-1.3 The MMT Knock-out Competition for those Teams competing in the Fifth & Sixth Division of the MMT Competition shall be known as the MMT Vase.
+1.3 The MMT Knock-out Competition for those Teams competing in the Fourth & Fifth Division of the MMT Competition shall be known as the MMT Vase.

 2.1 The MMT Knock-out Competitions shall be managed and supervised by the Middlesex Rugby (Middlesex County Rugby Football Union Ltd) who shall appoint an Organiser (the Organiser) to administer the MMT Knock-out Competitions and to whom Middlesex Rugby may delegate such powers as it deems appropriate.

 2.2 The Organiser shall administer the MMT Cup/Bowl/Vase Knock-out Competitions and make such decisions as he deems appropriate to run an efficient and fair competition provided only that any such decision must not be contrary to these regulations, the rules and regulations of Middlesex Rugby, the rules and regulations of the Rugby Football Union or the Laws of the Game.

 2.3 The Organiser shall have the power to alter or amend these regulations, as he deems necessary in order to run an efficient and fair competition, provided only that no regulations may be changed, other than in exceptional circumstances, once the competition has started.